No Products in the Cart

 After progesterone circulates through your bloodstream, it is metabolized by your liver and expelled from your body in urine.
 Studies show that PdG levels in first morning urine show an average of all serum progesterone levels from the day before.

-Testing with Proov PdG tests on days 7, 8, 9, and 10 after peak fertility can give insight into your ovulation quality.
+Testing with Proov PdG tests on days 7, 8, 9, and 10 after peak fertility can give insight into your ovulation health.
 While a single positive Proov test confirms that an egg was released, we like to see 3-4 positives on days 7-10 past peak to confirm that successful ovulation did in fact occur.

 Whether you are concerned about ovulatory disorder infertility due to iron deficiency or are just beginning TTC, upping your iron intake is likely a good idea.
 Here are some great sources of iron: